-Council's rating base is represented by the following property types:
+Council's rating base is represented by the property types illustrated at right.

 The main enterprises in the district are tourism and dairy farming.
 The proportions are not expected to change significantly during the life of this plan.

 Operating Costs